-At least 9 US citizens die in cartel attack in north Mexico
+At least 9 U.S. citizens die in cartel attack in north Mexico

 Jhon LeBaron, another relative, posted on his Facebook page that his aunt and another woman were dead.
 He also posted that six of his aunt’s children had been left abandoned but alive on a roadside.

-It would not be the first time that members of the break-away church had been attacked in northern Mexico, where their forebears settled — often in Chihuahua state — decades ago.
+It would not be the first time that members of the breakaway church had been attacked in northern Mexico, where their forebears settled — often in Chihuahua state — decades ago.

 In 2009, Benjamin LeBaron, an anti-crime activist who was related to those killed in Monday’s attack, was murdered in 2009 in neighboring Chihuahua state.